A ryokan veranda at dusk facing a still pond with autumn maples and a distant pagoda

 The country everyone pictures: sakura moving north for weeks, then a lush, mild green season.
 The most beautiful window, and the busiest and priciest, so book far ahead.

-Red autumn maples around the temple pond at Daigo-ji, Kyoto
+Red autumn maples around a mirror-still temple pond

 October – November